-Why Should I Pay More for My Timber Windows & Doors
+Why Should I Pay More for My Timber Windows and Doors?

 January 2, 2019

-The most difficult part of my job as a North Country fenestration consultant is being able to effectively communicate to my Clients the benefits of the products I choose to promote.
+My job as a North Country fenestration consultant is not easy.
+I have to effectively communicate to my Clients the benefits of the products I choose to promote.

 But why is it so difficult?